washyn/BasicExampleAbpModules/WebApplicationMvc/readme.md

 ﻿
 # Steps

-- Add front libs, package, gulp, copy resources
+# TODO
+- Add admin lte as template
-- Add bundle contributor
+- Add tests 1 test.
+- Check how to work original and improve
+- Removed un used code
-- Add libs in layout
+- Add crud, with datatables.

 This library includes all another libs